|Welcome...to the Official Cotton Gin Museum of Texas

 * The Burton Farmers Gin is designated a National Historic Engineering Landmark by the American Society of Mechanical Engineers; listed on the National Register of Historic Places and designated a Texas Historic Landmark by the Texas Historical Commission.

-Museum will be Closed
+Museum will be closed for

 |Visit us on facebook!